CurtTilmes/Perl6-GraphQL/README.md

 }
 ```

-Pass in your GraphQL schema, and optionall `:graphiql` to enable
+Pass in your GraphQL schema, and optional `:graphiql` to enable
 GraphiQL support on an http GET.

 `Cro::HTTP::Transform::GraphQL` is a `Cro::HTTP::Transform` that